t-kalinowski/r-iterator-ideas/README.md

     generic.

-All the approaches achieve the same outcome of allowing developers to define S3 classes with custom `for` behaviour; anything enabled by one of the alternatives is enabled by all of them.
+All the approaches achieve the same outcome of allowing developers to define S3 classes with custom `for` behavior; anything enabled by one of the alternatives is enabled by all of them.
 The primary differences is in the interface presented to developers.

-### Open issuses
+### Open issues

 -   Should `as.list()` (and derivatives, like `lapply()`) invoke the iterator protocol?
 If not, should R provide a convenient way to